zadr/conservatory/README.md

 **A.** If you want to send in a pull request to add new things (or to fix bugs, correct typos, add sample code, or whatever else), that would be pretty great.

-Please know that pull requests aren't't required, and telling us about a problem is always, always appreciated.
+Please know that pull requests aren't required, and telling us about a problem is always, always appreciated.

 **Q.** What if I'm not sure where to start with that?